roackb2/syncbox/README.md

 Makefile commands rely on AWS Command Line Tools to communicate with AWS.

 4. AWS Access Key:
-To automat server infrastructure deployment, this project needs AWS access key to communicate with AWS.
+To automate server infrastructure deployment, this project needs AWS access key to communicate with AWS.
 The variable should be set by you as environment variable as described below, so there's no need to worry about credential leak.
 You could use your account root key or access key of an IAM user that has PowerUserAccess.